pimutils/vdirsyncer/docs/when.rst

 Why not Dropbox? (or anything like it)
 ======================================

-Since vdirs are just a bunch of files, it is obvious to try *file synchronization* for synchronizing your data between multiple computers, such
+Since :doc:`vdirs <vdir>` are just a bunch of files, it is obvious to try *file synchronization* for synchronizing your data between multiple computers, such as:
-as:

 * `Syncthing <https://syncthing.net/>`_
 * `Dropbox <https://dropbox.com/>`_ or one of the gajillion services like it